Indonesian language: Personal pronouns

 Notable among the personal-pronoun system is a distinction between two forms of "we": kita (you and me, you and us) and kami (us, but not you).
 The distinction is not always followed in colloquial Indonesian.

 Saya and aku are the two major forms of "I".
 Saya is the more formal form, whereas aku is used with family, friends, and between lovers.
+Colloquially, gue or gua (derived from Hokkien) is often used.
+However, this is only used when talking with close friends, and not used in family context as it is considered not polite.
 Sahaya is an old or literary form of saya.
 Sa(ha)ya may also be used for "we", but in such cases it is usually used with sekalian or semua "all"; this form is ambiguous as to whether it corresponds with inclusive kami or exclusive kita.
 Less common are hamba "slave", hamba tuan, hamba datuk (all extremely humble), beta (a royal addressing oneselves), patik (a commoner addressing a royal), kami (royal or editorial "we"), kita, təman, and kawan.